FAQ (or, more honestly, Things We Want You to Know)

 What payment methods are accepted?

-We accept Paypal Goods & Services payments only.
+We accept Paypal Goods & Services payments.
 This protects you as the buyer and us as the seller.
 You do not need to have a Paypal account to use it for checkout, as long as you have a credit or debit card.
 Paypal via eCheck is only accepted if the eCheck clears within 24 hours of the beginning of the break.
+We do not trade spots or credits for cards or other goods.

 How much does shipping cost?